IRS Forms

 You mail Form 1127 with attachments to the IRS Collection Advisory office that covers your legal residence or principal place of business.
 Address the package to the Advisory Group Manager.
 To locate the right address, use Publication 4235.
 There is no general e‑file option for IRS Form 1127.

-Special case for gift tax: if your relief request relates to Form 709 or 709‑NA, send Form 1127 to the IRS Florence, Kentucky address listed in the instructions.
+Special case for gift tax: if your relief request relates to Form 709 or 709‑NA, send Form 1127 to the IRS Florence, Kentucky address listed in the instructions, not to your local Advisory Group.

 Always use certified mail or a reputable courier and keep proof of delivery.
 If the IRS later questions timeliness, your mailing record is your best defense.